mshibanami/redirect-web/docs/redirect-rule.md

 Currently, these are available:
 `main_frame`, `sub_frame`, `stylesheet`, `script`, `image`, `font`, `xmlhttprequest`, `ping`, `media`, `websocket`, `other`

+The default setting is `main_frame`, which is the top-level page loaded into a tab.

 Please check the details of each resource type in [mdn web docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest/ResourceType).

 > [!WARNING]
 > Since this is an option for [the Declarative type](#type), this is always `main_frame` only if you choose *Original* for the *Type* option.

+#### Request Methods

+The **Resource Types** option lets you set the target HTTP methods of the source URL.

+All methods are set by default.

+Please check the details of each method in [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

+> [!WARNING]
+> This option is only available for [the Declarative type](#type).

 ### Redirect To